WVUHPC/GPUs-in-Scientific-Applications/_episodes/05-molecular-dynamics.md

 Specify the pairwise force field coefficients for one or more pairs of atom types.

+#### ``fix 1 nve``

+Perform plain time integration to update position and velocity for atoms in the group each timestep.
+This creates a system trajectory consistent with the microcanonical ensemble (NVE) provided there are (full) periodic boundary conditions and no other “manipulations” of the system (e.g. fixes that modify forces or velocities).

+The primary macroscopic variables of the microcanonical ensemble are the total number of particles in the system N, the system's volume V, as well as the total energy in the system E.
+Each of these is assumed to be constant in the ensemble.

+#### ``run``

+This command tell us to compute the trajectory during a given number of iterations.
+In this case we set 300 steps

 ## How to run LAMMPS using GPUs

 Submit a request for an interactive job: